Please click on the + signs below to read more about our dental services:

 Scheduling periodic dental examinations and cleanings allows our staff to catch potential oral health problems during early, easily treatable stages, which helps prevent the need for costly repairs down the road.
 Even if you dislike visiting the dentist, periodic check-ups can significantly reduce your risk of developing serious oral health problems later in life.
 If you are looking for the best dental care Newberg, Oregon has to offer, we are your choice!
 We recommend parents start dental checkups for infants as early as one year old, and that all patients schedule appointments well into their golden years.

 Scheduling periodic dental examinations and cleanings allows our staff to catch potential oral health problems during early, easily treatable stages, which helps prevent the need for costly repairs down the road.
 Even if you dislike visiting the dentist, periodic check-ups can significantly reduce your risk of developing serious oral health problems later in life.
 We recommend parents start dental checkups for infants as early as one year old, and that all patients schedule appointments well into their golden years.
 We offer a complimentary dental exam and x-rays to all qualified new patients.
-Get your oral health back on track by scheduling your exam and consultation with Dr. Morgan today!
+Get your oral health back on track by scheduling your exam and consultation with Dr. McLeod today!

 Emergency Dental Exam

 Fillings are used to restore teeth that have been damaged by decay, or are placed where additional strength is needed to support a tooth’s structure.
 Filling are constructed from a variety of materials, including amalgam or “silver” material, gold, tooth-colored composite and others.
 The type of filling right for you depends on the location of the cavity and the level of aesthetic you desire.
 The longer you wait to take care of tooth that needs a filling, the more damage can occur.
 Taking care of oral health problems as the occur can help you avoid more expensive procedures in the future.
 Don’t put off getting the care you need.
 Schedule an appointment today!